Speaking out on Gendered Violence

 If you want to get the latest news from the Uniting Church in Australia then subscribe to our weekly newsletter delivered to your inbox.

 The reality that churches are called to be places of safety and sanctuary sits in painful tension with the truth that they have also been sites of harm.
-This was the focus of a recent ABC Radio Soul Search conversation featuring Uniting Church President Rev Charissa Suli and Rev Robyn Whitaker, Director of The Wesley Centre in Melbourne.
+This was the focus of a recent ABC Radio Soul Search conversation featuring Uniting Church President Rev Charissa Suli and Rev Associate Professor Robyn Whitaker, Director of The Wesley Centre in Melbourne.
 Together, they explored how theology, culture and silence can contribute to gendered violence – and how churches can be part of the solution.

 Gendered violence remains a crisis across Australian society, with one in four women experiencing violence by an intimate partner.
 While research into church contexts is limited, available evidence suggests rates are similar, if not higher.